brooklynbeck/GERRY-Iterative-Repair/README.md

 The main usable features in this implementation are the default test cases, resources, state variables, template tasks, and helper functions.

-## Default Test Cases
+## Test Cases

-Default test cases are predefined initial schedules with various constraints.
-A default test case can be selected in main.c with the integer value casenum.
+Test cases are predefined initial schedules with various constraints.
+A test case can be selected in main.c with the integer value casenum.
 The third test case is a randomized schedule of an initial length defined by the integer numTasks in main.c, useful for larger scale testing of multiple schedules.
 This test case uses two randomizing seeds, seed1 and seed2 in main.c, the first to randomize the initial schedule and the second to randomize the schedule updates while running the simulation.

 1. Four simple tasks, duration and calendar constraints only
 2. Eight tasks with state, resource, duration, temporal, and calendar constraints